asaritech/ukey1-react-sdk/README.md

 export default MyApp;
 ```

-Then the user is redirected back to your app.
+Once the user authorizes your app, Ukey1 redirects the user back to your app to the URL you specified earlier.
+The same is done if user cancels the request.
 You have to handle the event and call authorization method like this:

 ```javascript
 // ...